scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 ## 5. Node Security Policies
-A Member:
+A Steward:

 1. MUST maintain its [CLI Private Key](../gf_info/glossary.md) on a separate machine from the machine that runs their node.
-This machine, called the “CLI (Command Line Interface) system”, uses the *CLI Private Key* to authorize the Node to participate in the pool, and is thus the basis for trust for the node and the Member's identity on the network.
+This machine, called the “CLI (Command Line Interface) system”, uses the *CLI Private Key* to authorize the Node to participate in the pool, and is thus the basis for trust for the node and the Steward's identity on the network.
 The CLI system is not required to have high-end hardware, but in terms of IT best practices for security, it must meet or exceed the standards for the Node (see following items).
 2. MUST provide certification that their Node runs in a locked datacenter with appropriate levels of security, including the specifications that they target (e.g., SSAE 16 type II compliance; other standards may also be acceptable).
-3. MUST assert that their Node is isolated from internal systems of a Member (because the Validator Node is publicly visible and thus an inappropriate candidate for access to privileged internal networks).
+3. MUST assert that their Node is isolated from internal systems of a Steward (because the Validator Node is publicly visible and thus an inappropriate candidate for access to privileged internal networks).
 4. MUST assert that their Node, and its underlying systems, uses state-of-the-art authentication for remote access via   SSH with key plus password plus source IP firewall rule.
 5. SHOULD implement two-factor authentication for SSH access.
 6. MUST NOT allow access (remote or local) to the Node or CLI systems by anyone other than assigned admins.